May 27 in Azle; Local Control of Oil and Gas Waste; 6 CEUs; FREE Courtesy NCTCOG

-Online classes are growing in popularity.
-Since we've began offering them just over a year ago, a total of 85 different students have completed a total of 145 classes and earned a total of 595 continuing education hours, at an average cost of $8.58 per hour.
+Our online classes are growing in popularity.
+Since we've began offering them just over a year ago, a total of 221 different students have completed a total of 414 classes and earned a total of 1,605 continuing education hours.

 2014 Officers Guide

 $25.00 + $3 Shipping

 Previously published as Local Control of Illegal Dumping, this is best available guide for local officers, staff, and elected officials dealing with this problem.